Casa completa

 Información de la propiedad

-Welcome to our newly renovated and completely restored hand-crafted log home providing 2 bedrooms, 2 full baths, one half-bath, and a sleeping loft/den, situated on a quiet 2.5 acres hillside overlooking the Yakima and Columbia River valleys.
-Seemingly away from it all, this luxurious home estate is close to numerous wineries, restaurants, breweries, rivers, trails, parks, shopping centers, and golf courses.
+We invite you to a unique luxury lodging experience in our newly renovated and completely restored hand-crafted log home providing 2 bedrooms, 2 full baths, one half-bath, and a sleeping loft/den, situated on a quiet 2.5 acres hillside overlooking the Yakima and Columbia River.
+Offering a special mix of hillside views with quiet privacy, this elegant home estate is close to numerous wineries, restaurants, breweries, rivers, trails, parks, shopping centers, and golf courses.

-Barbara and Ken first stayed here during Barbara’s recovery from her near-fatal car accident in 1984.
-They returned often, and stayed here when visiting Ken’s grandmother and other local relatives until they sold the home in 1996.
-The home has been carefully restored and renovated, with modern touches and comforts added to maintain the luxurious but rustic nature of the home.
+Barbara and Ken first stayed here shortly after the home was completed in 1985, almost immediately after Barbara’s recovery from her near-fatal car accident in September of 1984.
+They returned often and stayed here with their three children when visiting Ken’s grandmother and Ken's family until they sold the home to the second owners in 1996.

 This was the first log home built by Ken Dudney, but not the last.
 He became a salesman for the company that helped design this home, Rustics of Lindburgh Lake.
 He went on to help design and build log homes for Barbara’s sister, Irlene, and their own 27,000 square-foot log mansion named “The Fontanel” in White Creek, Tennessee.

+Ken built the home with 50-foot-long hand-scribed larch logs for very specific reasons.
 Larch, or tamarack, is one of few rare deciduous conifers which loses its’ needles and goes dormant every winter.
-It is a slower-growing tree producing a tighter-grained wood, dense with decay and insect resistant sap, which also gives it a rich reddish-orange hue.
+It is a slower-growing tree producing a tighter-grained, denser wood, with decay and insect resistant sap, which gives it a rich reddish-orange hue.

-The dark bark and knots left from the hand-peeling contrasting against the reddish-orange tint of the logs is ultimately what attracted Ken and Barbara to use larch in all their homes.
-They also recognized the density, strength, and durability of larch were a perfect match for the harsh 4-season environments of Washington and Tennessee, where their homes were built.
+The dark bark and knots contrasting against the reddish-orange tint of the hand-peeled logs is ultimately what attracted Ken and Barbara to use larch in all their homes.
+They also recognized the density, strength, and durability of larch were ideal for the harsh four-season environments of both Washington and Tennessee.

 This was the first log home built by Ken Dudney, but not the last.
 He became a salesman for the company that helped design this home, Rustics of Lindburgh Lake.
 He went on to help design and build log homes for Barbara’s sister, Irlene, and their own 27,000 square-foot log mansion named “The Fontanel” in White Creek, Tennessee.

-We welcome you to experience this extremely rare mix of modern amenities wrapped in warm hand-hewn logs, nestled among tall evergreens and lush landscaping, surrounded by the sun-soaked hills and winding rivers of Washington wine country.
+We welcome you to experience a piece of country music history with this extremely rare mix of modern amenities wrapped in warm hand-hewn logs, nestled among tall evergreens and lush landscaping, surrounded by the sun-soaked hills and winding rivers of Washington wine country.

 Agrega fechas para ver los precios